codex-team/task-manager/docs/specification.md

 ## Lightness: UI/UX

 - Minimal amount of elements on the screen
-- Minimaul amount of steps to see the task
+- Minimal amount of steps to see the task
 - Fluid animations
 - Fast to load a task screen